fscorrupt/awesome-stars/README.md

 - [harsh98trivedi/links](https://github.com/harsh98trivedi/links) - A Beautiful Jekyll Theme For Links
 - [geek-cookbook/geek-cookbook](https://github.com/geek-cookbook/geek-cookbook) - The "Geek's Cookbook" is a collection of guides for establishing your own highly-available "private cloud" and using it to run self-hosted services such as GitLab, Plex, NextCloud, etc.
 - [aelfa/awesome-piracy](https://github.com/aelfa/awesome-piracy) - A curated list of awesome warez and piracy links
-- [simplyzee/kube-rclone](https://github.com/simplyzee/kube-rclone) - kube-rclone is a rclone mount solution for Kubernetes
 - [ITRav4/PlexRedirect](https://github.com/ITRav4/PlexRedirect) - a Plex landing page that redirects you to various sites.

 ## Haskell